 This year's International Women's Day campaign theme is #eachforequal, and it's a message we're proud to get behind here at Wiise.
 Each one of us has the power to choose to fight stereotypes, to challenge the status quo, to make gender equality the norm.
 More than a women's issue, gender equality is a business issue and helps our economy thrive.
 Because when we're all equal – in the boardroom, in government in sports, health and wealth - we're enabled.

 This year we're thinking about the women that inspire us.
-Women who've built businesses with an idea and a bit of grit.
-Who've taken up the charge in a world of men and come out on top.
+Women who've built businesses with an idea and a bit of grit, ad those who've taken up the charge in a world of men and come out on top.
 Women we tell our kids about, hoping to encourage them to break the mould and create their own success.

 From war-time code breakers to computer programmers, women have been at the forefront of tech from the start.
 But they haven't always got the credit.
 Shout out to Ada Lovelace and Elizebeth Smith Friedman!
 So we thought we'd share some stories of awesome women in tech who are getting it done today.

 Marita Cheng leads the way in robotic engineering

 Is there anything this young tech entrepreneur from Far North Queensland can't achieve?
 A true champion of all things STEM, Marita founded Robogals while studying Mechtronics and Computer Science at university – an organisation that encourages and inspires young women to study engineering and related subjects.
 Through student-run engineering workshops, Robogals has taught over 50,000 girls around the globe and earned Cheng the Young Australian of the Year Award.
 A massive achievement by any measure, but Marita was just getting started.

 In 2013 Marita founded about, a robotics start-up that makes telepresence robots and robotic aids for people with limited mobility.
 And in 2015, she founded Aipoly, which helps blind people navigate the world with cutting-edge AI.